kiibohd/kll-spec/README.md

 make
 ```

 **NOTE**: Uses a lot of LaTex extra packages.
 It is more than likely you'll be missing some.
+See [.travis.yml](.travis.yml) for a possible set of required packages.

 Suggestions/Features/Fixes